jxxcarlson/MiniLatexTechOverview/parser.md

 ```

 This is the point of view of Kliesli categories, which I learned
-from the writings and videos of Bartosz Miliewski:
+from the writings and videos of Bartosz Milewski.
+(INSERT REFERENCE)